ronaldlangeveld/isplogger_server/README.md

 If this is successful, time to run the container,

-    $ docker run -it -e NETWORK_ID="<the device id you obtained from the website" isp-logger-tester
+    $ docker run -it -d -e NETWORK_ID="<the device id you obtained from the website" isp-logger-tester

 A speed test will now perform once, and then again every 10 minutes.